michaliskambi/x3d-tests/README.md

 But these "demo models" grew into a large collection, developed for various purposes related with Castle Game Engine (demos, CGE inter-operability tests, CGE conformance tests...).

-So, this repository is for X3D tests not connected (primarily) with Castle Game Engine.
+This repository is for X3D tests not connected (primarily) with Castle Game Engine.

 ## License

 Permissive Apache 2.0 license.
-Feel free to reuse these tests.
+Feel free to modify and reuse.